← Products Product

 Database Adapters

-Direct SQL/NoSQL access with read-only safeties, query budgets, and PII redaction at the boundary.
+Direct SQL/NoSQL access with optional read-only mode, query budgets, and PII redaction.

-Every prompt, every tool call, every response — captured, queryable, and pipe-able to your SIEM.
+Whether aggregated or every single tool call and response — captured, queryable, and pipe-able to your SIEM.

 Production Hosting